tvatter/tvatter.github.io/_posts/2017-06-16-the-value-of-lead-time.md

 ---

-In [two very nice papers](#references), Suzanne and her collaborators developped an interesting idea about valuing lead time based on financial mathematics related to option pricing.
+In [two very nice papers](#references), Suzanne and her collaborators developped an interesting idea about valuing lead time based on financial mathematics concepts used traditionally for option pricing.
 In the [standard newsvendor model](https://en.wikipedia.org/wiki/Newsvendor_model), the profits of the firm at delivery time $$T$$ for an order of $$Q$$ units are

 \\[
 \begin{align}